AniketCS/BookstoreWebsite/README.txt

 ## Getting started

-The PHP page can be viewed either by running it locally on MAMP or by going to the above mentioned Timberlea url.
+The PHP page can be viewed either by running it locally on MAMP.

 ## Sources Used